StevenYAMBOS/StevenYAMBOS/README.md

 ## 🤝 Let's Connect!

-I'm always open to discussing new opportunities, collaborations, or just chatting about technology and gaming!
+I'm always open to discussing new opportunities, collaborations, or just chatting about technology!

 <div align="center">